jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 ---
-heading: "Chapter 1c"
+heading: "Chapter 1b"
+title: "Waves and the 3 Abstract Spaces"
-title: "The 3 Operational Divisions of Reality"
+# Operational Divisions of Reality"
 date: 2024-12-28
 # 2020-01-04
 weight: 3